 The Wallingford Community Council is offering a free training session to give you the fundamentals of how to prepare so your family and your neighborhood will be more resilient in the event of disaster.
 We are offering a class called Seattle Neighbors Actively Prepare, or SNAP.

-Wallingford needs a community emergency response team.
+Wallingford needs a community emergency response team just like the one that is from Coast to Coast FIrst Aid Mississauga.
 We are seeking to organize our neighborhood and we need you.
 Come to the SNAP training session and stay to discuss how you might help build a community that can respond together when disaster strikes.
 Diane Moore, an experienced volunteer with the Seattle Office of Emergency Management will present the basics of individual/family disaster preparedness and help spark our neighborhood-level preparedness.